wuyingki/WorkBetter/OKEsetup.md

 You must download the `kubeconfig` file and set an environment variable to point to it.
 Having completed the steps, you can start using **kubectl** and the Kubernetes Dashboard to manage the cluster.

+**Note: For the current release of Oracle Container Engine, you must install the Oracle Cloud Infrastructure CLI tool in order to download the kubeconfig file.
+In future releases of the OKE, you will be able to download the kubeconfig file directly from within the OCI Console**

 ### **STEP 4.1**: Generate an API Signing Key Pair